jyotiiiii/node-3days-dec-2021/Slides/03-evolution-of-async/slides.md

 2. In the labs folder, there is a file `serial.js`.
 Call the functions in such a way such that `A` then `B` then `C` is printed out.

 3. In `lab.js` use the `api.fetch()` function to complete the two exercises.
 How many different ways can you do it in?
+Explore some parallel and series approaches.